WHEN ARE YOU OPEN?

 CAN I SHOW UP ON THE NIGHT WITHOUT PRE-BOOKING?

 Nope.
-Unless you just want to go to the bar, which is fine, and there is a staff member at the front door at all times to manage the bar seating.
-But pre-booking for the gig is absolutely essential.
+Unless you just want to go to the bar, which is fine.
+But pre-booking for all of our gigs is absolutely essential.

 WILL THE MAIN BAR STILL BE OPEN TO THE PUBLIC?